cteeters/ICS466_Project/README.txt

+When importing the project into Android Studio, please be sure to import the project from the "OahuHikes" folder, not the "ICS466_Project" folder.
+Not doing this may not make it runnable.

 To run for the first time, you must first add the hikes.db file to your RUNNING AVD.
-To do, from Android Studiothis click...
+To do, from Android Studio this click...
 Tools > Android > Android Device Monitor
 In the new window, click on the File Explorer tab, then navigate to... data/data/ics466.oahuhikes/databases